Our Graduate Programme

 CPA (Certified Practicing Accountant) Recognition

 Finance is accredited as a CPA Australia Recognised Employer to the Knowledge Level, the highest level.
 Finance was the first public sector employer in the ACT to gain this accreditation.
-This provides our finance and accounting staff with access to valuable resources and guidance.
-It also demonstrates Finance’s commitment to the learning and development of our staff.
+This provides our finance and accounting staff that have a business requirement for a CPA qualification with resources and guidance to assist them.